ta-data-bcn/Project-Week-5-Your-Own-Project/README.md

 - What is the relationship between happiness and average working hours by country?
 - What is the relationship between happiness and obesity among adults by country?
 - What is the relationship between happiness and average alchohol consumption per captia by country?
-- What is the relationship between happiness and percentage of suicide by country?
+- What is the relationship between happiness and percentage/rate of suicide by country?

 ## Dataset: